watsonwork/watsonwork-developer-docs/guides/get_action_context.md

 #### TeamConfigTypeActionContext

 The action context information for team app configuration.
 Users can configure the app of the team.

-The actionContext format for `team-app-config-requested` action type.
+The actionContext format for `team-app-config-requested` action type

 |Name|Description|Schema|
 |---|---|---|